0xOr4cle/Currency-Converter/README.md

 3. Otherwise, fetches the latest rates from the API
 4. Performs the conversion and displays the result

+The cached rates are stored in `~/.currency_cache.json` on your system.

 ## 💡 Tips

 - Use currency codes (e.g., USD, EUR, JPY) rather than currency names